 - Prepare the udon noodles (if frozen) by placing it in boiling water for about 2 minutes.
 Drain in a colander and quickly rinse with cold water.
 Set aside.

-- In a medium skillet, add cooking oil and stir-fry green onion until fragrant.
-Add chopped kimchi and sugar, and cook for about 2 minutes until the kimchi is cooked through.
+- In a skillet, add cooking oil and stir-fry white parts of green onion until aromatic.
+Add chopped kimchi and sugar, and cook for an additional minute until the kimchi is cooked through.